• Katy Papineau, acid mouth– contemporary painting, vivid colour and figuration, Otomys Gallery Melbourne

 Alexia Vogel, Vertigo

-Zarah Cassim, After Shade
+Zarah Cassim, Banana Leaf

 • Emily Kirby, bongo’s birthday – figurative oil painting, female connection and intimacy, British contemporary artist, Otomys Gallery Melbourne